Hot School Meals

 We have always based our menu planning on fresh home cooked meals with as much purchased locally as possible.
 For example meat, organic milk, cheese, and of course our own organic vegetables and fruit.
 We don’t use anything frozen or pre made.
 We pride ourselves on the variety and quality of the menu and most teachers (and many children) remark on how delicious they find the meals.

 However, we all know that children can be picky especially if it is something they have not tasted before.
 Two years ago we were horrified to discover, that in spite of our efforts, about half a ton of food was being thrown away annually by children who were suspicious of the food, didn’t like it or had taken too much.
 Having wrestled with the problem and refusing to give up, we introduced a new and very simple method.
-We give them smaller portions to start with, encourage them to try it, and with an element of competition as we weigh all the waste daily, we have managed to halve the food waste.
-It is still a quarter of a ton but at least three schools this year have had zero waste while staying with us and the others are making a real effort not to throw away any.
-We display charts in the dining room, and the children (and adults!) can be seen calculating how much their school or the other schools have thrown away.
+We give them smaller portions to start with, encourage them to try it, and with an element of competition as we weigh all the waste daily, we have managed reduce the food waste to kilos.
+During 2018 we had 44 schools which had absolutely zero waste with the others reducing theirs considerably.
+We have boards in the dining room and the children (and adults!) can be seen calculating how much their school or the other schools have thrown away.
 There’s even a bin for the Mill on the Brue staff!
 Many of the schools have taken this idea back with them and introduced it at their school dinner times.

 We consider that meal times are part of the experience of coming to Mill on the Brue; sitting together at a table, sharing, chatting, using a knife and fork, learning about and trying different foods and discovering they can taste very pleasant - new life skills for our future generations!